Daicon III and IV Opening Animations: Daicon III Opening Animation

 The Jet VTOL ship from Ultraman's Science Patrol descends out of the sky toward Earth, as a school girl, carrying her randoseru, observes from behind a tree.
 The Science Patrol offer the girl a cup of water and ask her to deliver it to "DAICON".
 The girl salutes and races away, but she quickly experiences trouble as Punk Dragon blocks her path.
 He summons a mecha from Starship Troopers, and it and the girl begin battling.
 The girl tosses the mecha aside and Gomora rises from the earth.
 Using a booster concealed in her backpack, the girl flies up into the sky and evades Gomora's blast, with the mecha flying after her.
 They continue their battle in mid-air.
 A blow from the mecha sends the girl falling, imperiling her cup of water.
 At the last moment, she has a vision of the Science Patrol and regains consciousness.
 She snatches the cup before it crashes to the ground.

 Resuming her battle with the mecha, she catches one of its missiles and hurls it back at it, causing a huge explosion.
 The destroyed mecha launches a rocket, summoning Godzilla with the Ideon symbol.
 The song "Runaway" by Bill Conti (from the soundtrack to the 1981 James Bond film For Your Eyes Only) emphasizes the action as King Ghidorah and Gamera chase the girl while she flies through the air with her jet-propelled backpack.
 A Star Destroyer, a TIE fighter, and Martian fighting machines from the film The War of the Worlds (1953) cross the background.
-Reaching into her backpack, the girl pulls out a bamboo ruler, which magically becomes a lightsaber.
+Reaching into her backpack, the girl pulls out a bamboo ruler, which magically becomes a beam saber from Gundam (1979).
 After slicing an Alien Baltan in half, the girl launches a number of miniature missiles from her backpack.
 Hit by one of the missiles, a Maser Tank from the Godzilla series catches fire.
 The Atragon breaks in two as the Yamato, the USS Enterprise, an X-wing fighter and Daimajin explode in complete chaos.

 The girl pours her cup of water on a shriveled daikon buried in the ground.
 As the daikon absorbs the water, it turns into the spaceship Daicon.
 Bathed in light, and now wearing a naval uniform, the girl boards the ship, where the film's producers, Toshio Okada and Yasuhiro Takeda, sit at the controls.
 As the landing gear retracts, Daicon departs for the far reaches of the universe.